RedisVentures/simple-vecsim-intro/README.md

 $ docker logs {CONTAINER_ID} -f
 ```

-## Jupyter Notebooks
+## Jupyter Notebook
-We use Jupyter notebooks here to guide through the tutorial.
+We use Jupyter notebooks here to guide through the tutorial of loading data, creating embeddings, storing in Redis, and creating a search Schema.

 After running the `docker compose up` step, you should see a link in the logs like this: